RomualdRousseau/PyAny2Json/docs/index.md

 ## How it works

-* Please find detailed explanations on how Any2json works and its unique features [here](https://romualdrousseau.github.io/Any2Json-Documents/)
+* Please find detailed explanations on how PyArchery works and its unique features [here](https://romualdrousseau.github.io/PyArchery-Documents/)